vechain/veworld-mock/README.md

 - `fakeTxId` :  The tx id for the mock to return if `realTx` is `false`
 - `gasMultiplier` : When sending tx's to vechain thor, the gas % multiplier to use

+## Outputs

+VeWorld mock makes the following available:

+- `address` : The address of the account index used
+- `txId` : The last signed tx id

 ## Limitations

 - Does not mock WalletConnect